The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 The GeoStack Project consists of Software and Content.

-Software means source code files, configuration files, Python scripts, Jupyter Notebooks, shell scripts, web applications etc.
+Software means source code files, configuration files, Python scripts, Jupyter Notebooks, shell scripts, files for the web applications etc.

-Content means installation manuals, programming manuals, other documentation such as the project's files and web pages on GitHub, datasets, images, photos, videos, audio, the project's logo: the blue GeoStack compass etc.
+Content means installation manuals and programming manuals, other documentation such as the files and web pages of the project on GitHub and Google Services such as Google Drive and the YouTube Channel and other content such as datasets, images, photos, videos, audio, the blue GeoStack 'Clock-Compass' logo etc.

 You are responsible for your use of the Software and Content of The GeoStack Project and any datasets, software and online services from third parties used in The GeoStack Project.